Art

 Pablo Picasso is quoted as saying "Every child is an artist.
 The problem is how to remain an artist once we grow up."

 At Djanogly Strelley Academy, we want every child to know their worth as an artist is not measured on their skill level in drawing, their colour mixing skills in painting or their sculpting abilities with clay.
 But rather that they are able to express themselves through a range of artistic styles and mediums and develop their identity as an artist, which we hope will be a lasting part of each child as they move through our school and beyond.
+By creating and responding to artwork, pupils express their own identify, appreciate diverse artistic traditions, and understand how creativity strengthens communities and supports sustainable thinking.

 On each child's journey, we aim for them to develop a positive attitude towards art, building confidence in each child’s understanding of the skills needed in drawing, painting and 3D work, such as clay modelling, as well as an appreciation for a wide range of artists.
 All children are supported to develop their skills with a scaffolded teaching structure that supports a wide range of learners.
 Children are exposed to well known artists from historical greats to modern day art-tivists, encompassing a diverse range of genders, religions, races, nationalities and disabilities.